Bottom Line

 3. Murky Divers

 This is the middle-ground recommendation.
 It keeps objective pressure and messy teamwork, but the emotional texture is less about pure dread and more about handling things badly together under pressure.
+It is also the practical answer if your regular game night often stretches beyond four players.
+If your group is still horror-curious but needs a softer first buy, this also overlaps with best co-op horror games for beginners.

 Best for: teams that still want stress, just not the heaviest fear.